-Despite having the lowest rating (1/7, as per the key information documents for packaged retail and insurance-based investment products (PRIIPs) regulation), MMFs are still subject to general market risks and the price of the fund may fluctuate due to factors not directly related to the issuer's financial performance, such as market stress or liquidity crisis.
+Despite having the lowest risk rating (1/7, as per the key information documents for packaged retail and insurance-based investment products (PRIIPs) regulation), MMFs are still subject to general market risks and the price of the fund may fluctuate due to factors not directly related to the issuer's of the underlying securities financial performance, such as market stress or liquidity crisis.
 While funds may invest in high-quality credit instruments, there is still a risk of capital loss in case of a failure by the underlying investments or securities to fulfil their credit obligations.
-Investors should carefully review the materials provided by the fund manager to understand the risks associated with investing in these funds.
+Investors should carefully review the materials, such as the prospectus and key information document, provided by the fund manager and available via the App to understand the risks associated with investing in these funds.